 Park your bike, then catch your bus

 If you don’t need to take your bike along, park it where you catch your bus or train.
 Metro and Sound Transit have racks, lockers or cages at most transit centers, park & rides and rail stations.
-Bike lockers are secure and weather-protected for your bike and gear.Find bike parking locations
+Bike lockers are secure and weather-protected for your bike (or scooter) and related gear.Find bike parking locations

 3 ways to park securely

 On-demand bike lockers (or eLockers) are available anytime with no long-term commitment.
 Just get a BikeLink card to pay as you go at only 5 cents per hour!
 The card gives you access (first-come, first-served) to any locker in the BikeLink system.
 They’re available at a growing number of locations in King County and elsewhere.

 How to use On-demand Lockers in 4 easy steps

 Bike to a transit location with BikeLink lockers.
 Insert your card into a reader and follow the instructions on the screen to open an available locker and park your bike.
 Tip: Wheel your bike in backwards because the locker is wider at the front for your handlebars.